 “This course was excellent at providing hands-on skills to use during a crisis.”

 “[The instructor was] energetic, fun, open-minded, relatable, respectful, and made learning about an uncomfortable topic comfortable and easy to understand.”

 "This course was excellent at providing hands on skills to use during a crisis."

 "[The] instructor was fabulous, very caring, and mindful of everyone."

 "[The course was] empowering, especially in facing social stigmas and distinguishing them as myths."

-Honored to work with members of Raleigh faith communities as they become Mental Health First Aid certified on Saturday, September 23 & 30, 2017.
+Honored to work with the residence life staff and students of Campbell University as they become Mental Health First Aid certified.
 This course is not open to the general public at this time, but may open at a later date if open seats remain ($25, 8-hour training).

-Excited to work with faculty members of the College of Pharmacy & Health Sciences at Campbell University as they become Mental Health First Aid certified in October.
+We're returning to the Harnett County Health Department to work with additional staff as they become Mental Health First Aid certified.
 This course is not open to the general public. ($25, 8-hour training).